NinaDang97/blog-express-mongo/readme.md

 # blog-app (10/2017)

 ### Description:
-A simple blog app where anybody can write down anything that helpful and everyone can view.
+A simple blog app where anybody can write down anything helpful and everyone can view.
+Implemented and UX improved by security authentication and authorization.
 Built in [cloud9](https://c9.io) - a powerful online code editor with a full Ubuntu workspace in the cloud.

 ### Setup MongoDB